z3y/UdonBakeryAdapter/README.md

 Properties should automatically update on world build, if not update manually after baking

-### Bakery Mode Utility
-Editor script for managing bakery keywords on materials in the scene `Window > Bakery Mode Utility`
+[Bakery Mode Utility](https://github.com/z3y/BakeryModeUtility) An editor script for managing bakery keywords on all materials in the scene